- What are the eligibility criteria?

 You can start your application during your junior or senior year of high school.

 If you’ve already started on campus or graduated from college, you are not eligible for the Fellowship.
 The experience is designed for students who are in the unique transition period between high school and college.
-Consider applying for Global Citizen Year Academy which accepts students worldwide ages 17-21.
+Consider applying for Global Citizen Year Academy which accepts students worldwide post-high school to 21.

 No prior language skills needed!
 Over the summer we’ll set you up with Rosetta Stone to develop basic language skills.
 During your first 6 weeks abroad, you’ll have intensive language learning, followed by weekly tutoring for the rest of your stay.